 Some managers are more adept at the structure and discipline, while others are more comfortable with motivating people.
 So you may naturally want to build on your strengths.
 But as you progress into more strategic roles, these lines become less obvious.
 You may need to stretch yourself outside your comfort zone to learn broader aspects.

-Develop strategic management and strategic leadership skills in your organization
+Develop strategic management skills in your organization

 Video-based strategic management courses